playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 - `Invulnerability { ticks_left: u32; }`
 - `Speed { ticks_left: u32; }`
 - `Player { key_binds: Map<KeyCode, (i32, i32)>; }`

+Unlike OOP, these components are not grouped by *what they are* or *what they implement.* They are solely buckets of data that can be used by systems to achieve their functionality.

 We can then write some systems to process parts of the game logic using these components.